 Manage database connections

-dbForge Studio for SQL Server offers a visual, quick, and simple way to manage database connections from Database Explorer.
+dbForge Studio for SQL Server offers a visual, quick, and simple way to manage database connections.

 Open Database Explorer

-By default, Database Explorer opens when you start dbForge Studio.
-If it is closed, you can open it in one of these ways:
+By default, Database Explorer opens automatically when dbForge Studio starts.
+If it is closed, you can open it one of these ways:

-• Navigate to the View menu and select Database Explorer.
+• In the top menu, select View > Database Explorer.

 • Press Ctrl+W, L.